PuppyPi/datashets-by-url/README.md

-# datashets-by-url
+# datashets-by-url-java
-Alllllllll the things in allllllllll the datashets-related projects to actually use Plain Datashets (read and locally cache and possibly write!) using URLs as the common data locator!
+Alllllllll the things in allllllllll the datashets-related projects to actually use Plain Datashets (read and locally cache and possibly write!) using URLs as the common data locator!   (in Java)